AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

    ![keyword_en](../../images/moderation/keyword_en.png)

-2. On the **Rule Config** page, you can add or delete words, and determine which filtering method to apply to messages that contain the specified keywords.
-You can replace the word with \*\*\* or simply do not send the word.
+2. On the **Rule Config** page, you can add or delete words and determine which filtering method to apply to messages that contain the specified keywords.
+You can replace the word with \*\*\* or simply not send the word.

 ### Domain filter

-The domain filter can detect and filter out certain domains contained in messages according to your configurations.
+The domain filter can detect and filter out certain domains contained in messages according to configurations you set.

-Follow these steps to specify a domian filter configuration:
+Follow these steps to specify a domain filter configuration:

 1. To enter the **Rule Config** page, in the left navigation menu, click **Project Management** > **Config** for the project that you want > **Config** of Chat > **Domain Filter** > **Rule Config**, as shown in the following figure: